Mesh generation with the Mapbox Maps SDK for Unity, Part 1: add terrain to a scene

 Before getting started, you’ll need to:

 Your map project needs a place to call home.
-All of the Mapbox Unity SDK tools you’ll be using can be found in the Mapbox context menu which can be accessed by Right-clicking on a folder.
+You can find all the Mapbox Unity SDK tools you’ll be using in the Mapbox context menu which you can access by right-clicking on a folder.

 Use the Unity interface to create a root directory and add a MapVisualization scriptable object by following these steps: